 Today I would like to share with you some tips in hope they will further increase your chances of capturing great landscape photos.
 I’m using them in my photography and learnt them through the years of my own experience.
 I grouped them into a few categories to make them easier to read.

 Also feel free to click on the images in this tutorial to read more about the photos including story behind them and camera & exposure info.

 Planning & preparing to take the photos

-1. Make good research before shooting photos
+1. Do a research before shooting photos

-If you can’t do a lot of research, make sure at least to check sunrise and sunset times to know when you can experience best light.
-I use Twilight Calculator website for this but there are other tools (including apps for iPhone).
+If you can’t do a lot of research, make sure at least to check sunrise and sunset times to know when you can experience the best light.
+I use Twilight Calculator website for this, but there are other tools (including apps for iPhone).
 But I don’t use them so don’t want to give you unconfirmed info here.

 BTW I wrote whole tutorial about researching locations here.

 2. Check tides before your arrival if you plan shooting seascapes

 Checking the tides is really important if you intend to photograph seascapes as otherwise you might be unpleasantly surprised the conditions are not good for photography (as some places look fantastic during low tide; other – during high tide).
 It may also happen that you won’t be able to access particular spots during high tide.
 Or even worse – that you won’t be able to leave the location safely because you will find your exit route covered with water.
 On the other hand, some sites become extremely slippery during low tide.
 Remember – safety should always come first!